 A padded sleeve inside can hold your smaller laptop – up to about 15.6 inches in size.

-The Heritage backpack has all the safety features of the other Travelon models, including a zippered RFID blocking pocket.
+The Heritage backpack has all the safety features of the other Travelon anti-theft backpacks, including a zippered RFID blocking pocket.

 You get two lockable, front zippered pockets, two open top wall pockets, and the same key clip with a light as you find in the women’s model above.